Sustainability Practices

 • IITH also seeks to minimize the use of harmful fertilizers and has established a vermicomposting facility on its campus.

-• Single use plastics have been banned on campus
+• Single use plastics have been banned on campus.

-Faculty and students at IITH are engaged in internationally leading cutting-edge research and teaching programs focused on various aspects of climate change.
-The Institute was among the first to establish a Department of Climate Change (in 20xx) that integrates knowledge and practice across the realms of climate sciences, engineering, and policy.
-Currently, IITH offers Master’s level programs focused on Climate Change, e-Waste Management, and Environmental Engineering and an undergraduate minor in Climate Change.
+• The Institute was among the first to establish a Department of Climate Change that integrates knowledge and practice across the realms of climate sciences, engineering, and policy.

-Several facilities, such as the bio-digester unit are also used for pedagogical purposes, cultivating next-generation environmental leadership.
+• Several facilities, such as the bio-digester unit are also used for pedagogical purposes, cultivating next-generation environmental leadership.

 IITH hosts an incubator facility to encourage student and faculty-led innovation.
 Climate-related innovation is strongly encouraged.
-This has resulted in xxx

-IITH also hosts an Unnat Bharat Abhiyan cell and a Rural Development Center through which it coordinates a range of projects aimed at all-round development, including projects focused on environmental stewardship, in villages in IITH’s neighboring regions.
-In addition to contributing positively to the local society, these projects also foster contextually-sensitive environmental leadership among participating faculty and students.
-IITH also supports student clubs and other activities that foster climate leadership.
-For example, the Prakriti club on campus.
+• IITH also hosts an Unnat Bharat Abhiyan cell and a Rural Development Center through which it coordinates a range of projects aimed at all-round development, including projects focused on environmental stewardship, in villages in IITH’s neighboring regions.

-“Biodiversity on campus” was the theme identified for the Institute’s 2021 annual calendar, encouraging the campus community to contribute photographs from the campus that documented its biodiversity.
-Through such measures, the Institute seeks to create an awareness for and appreciation of the campus’ ecological contexts among the IITH community.
+• “BIODIVERSITY ON CAMPUS” was the theme identified for the Institute’s 2021 annual calendar, encouraging the campus community to contribute photographs from the campus that documented its biodiversity.

 Targets for Future